Personal Expression in Photography - Blog Series Article 3

 If we have permission to break the rules, do something outside our normal work, to play, to experiment, be a child for 5 minutes… etc., then we create the mind space to do what?
 Be creative?
 Absolutely!

 We have to overcome the fear.
-Fear is always triggered by trying to be creative, because creativity asks you to enter into realms of uncertain outcome, so we have to deal with it, it is real & tangible.
+Fear is always triggered by trying to be creative, because creativity asks you to enter into realms of uncertain outcome, so we have to deal with fear, it is real & tangible.

 To start with I want to rename the ‘child-like creativity’, as this will be more comfortable for most of us.
 It’s about discovery and experimentation so let’s call it that.
 It is about getting permission, after all it was education that got us out of our child-like mindset.
 Parents and teachers gave us rules, and permission or otherwise to act in certain ways, to ‘grow-up’.